OSHC licence fees

 The drafting of lease and licence agreements is not the responsibility of the principal or the school community.
 All leases and licences will be prepared by the local asset management unit in cooperation with legal services directorate in consultation with schools and the proposed operator.

-The term of the licence agreement varies but the most common is an initial term of three years with an option to renew for another two years (ie total of five years).
+The term of the licence agreement varies but the most common is an initial term of five years with an option to renew for another three years (ie total of eight years).

 Each licence is developed taking into account the specific needs of the school and the service operator, and contains specific clauses addressing local requirements.